alovajs/alovajs.github.io/docs/08-advanced/06-typescript.md

 ## The type inferred from the request adapter

-Because alova supports custom request adapters, and different adapters may have different request configuration objects, response objects, and response headers, the global `beforeRequest`, `responsed` interceptors, and the configuration objects when `Method` instances are created The type will be automatically inferred based on the type provided by the request adapter.
+Because alova supports custom request adapters, and different adapters may have different request configuration objects, response objects, and response headers, the global `beforeRequest`, `responded` interceptors, and the configuration objects when `Method` instances are created The type will be automatically inferred based on the type provided by the request adapter.
 Let's look at these types first.

 Following are the types of GlobalFetch